textum-ocr/textum-ocr.github.io/docs/user-guide/review-interface.md

 <strong>Visual example:</strong> The word <mark style="background-color: #ffeb3b;">foxx</mark> would appear highlighted in yellow in the interface.
 After correcting it to "fox" and removing the <code>==</code> markers, the highlighting disappears.
 </div>

 Because the highlighting is implemented in text text editor itself, you can also create your own highlightings!
-Just enclosed any word you are not sure of in equal signs: `==check this later==`.
+Just enclose any word you are not sure of in equal signs: `==check this later==`.
 This is particularly useful if you need to do later research about a historical term, for example.

 ## Workflow